 Recovery from addiction through holistic therapy in San Antonio TX takes time.
 Since addiction is a complex disease, it slowly changes your brain chemistry, making your brain and body dependent on drugs and alcohol in order to feel normal.
 Drugs and alcohol are physically addictive, leading to uncomfortable and troublesome withdrawal symptoms when you stop using.

 The severity of withdrawal symptoms can prevent you from achieving sobriety.
-The risk of relapse is especially high during early recovery, with rehab centers utilizing strategies like mindfulness based relapse prevention techniques to help you maintain abstinence.
+The risk of relapse is especially high during early recovery, with rehab centers utilizing strategies like mindfulness-based relapse prevention techniques to help you maintain abstinence.
+Learn more about our relapse prevention program by calling 866.957.7885 today.

 During addiction, your brain chemistry begins to change.
 When your brain begins associating drugs and alcohol with pleasure, your brain’s pleasure and reward center begin to reward your drug use.
 Your brain releases excessive amounts of neurotransmitters when you use drugs or alcohol, leading to the pleasurable feelings you experience during intoxication.
 Unfortunately, when the effects wear off, your brain is suddenly depleted of essential neurotransmitters and begins to cause intense cravings.